skyth3r/Skyth3r.github.io/content/articles/buying-a-bike.md

 ## Why I cycle

-There are few reasons I’ve started cycling again.
-The first is just that I just really enjoy cycling.
+There are a few reasons I’ve started cycling again.
+The first is that I just really enjoy cycling.
 I had a mountain bike growing up but at some point, I ended up leaving my bike out in the rain for too long and it ended up rusting away.
 It’s been over 10 years since I’ve owned a bike, so I thought now would be a great time to get back into cycling.

 There’s something freeing about being able to get around quicker than walking while also (usually) being able to skip the massive traffic jams.
 Cycling more often also means I’m less reliant on needing to drive a car for short trips.
-It seems a bit inefficient driving a 4 seater car when I’m usually only driving short trips by myself most of the time.
+It seems a bit inefficient driving a 4-seater car when I’m usually only driving short trips by myself most of the time.

 I also work in central London, and driving to work isn’t really an option (there’s a £25 congestion charge plus parking is hard to find and expensive).
 The quickest way to my workplace is via the central line, which quickly feels hellish in the summer given there’s no air conditioning in the carriages.

-I found that while a journey via train takes somewhere around 50 minutes, I checked how long it would take me to cycle to work and found that it would only take an extra 10 minutes compared to commuting by train and my workplace offers secure bike parking.
-I ended up trialing commuting to work via bike once last summer and found myself enjoying the journey a lot more than sitting on a hot tube carriage.
+I found that while a journey via train takes somewhere around 50 minutes, I checked how long it would take me to cycle to work and found that it would only take an extra 10 minutes compared to commuting by train.
+My workplace also offered secure bike parking, so I ended up trialling commuting to work by bike once last summer and found myself enjoying the journey a lot more than sitting on a hot tube carriage.
 Given the length of the journey (11 miles), I found myself cycling to work about 1-2 times a week.

 For me this has been great because it means I’ve been able to save a little bit of money by cycling instead of taking the tube, exploring more of my local neighbourhoods (making note of nice spots to check out later) and alternative routes to work, all while also getting a good workout in the process.
 I’m now at the stage where every time I do get the tube to work, I wonder why I didn’t just cycle instead.